Advair HFA Side Effects

 Note: This page contains information about the side effects of fluticasone / salmeterol.
 Some of the dosage forms included on this document may not apply to the brand name Advair HFA.

 Not all side effects for Advair HFA may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fluticasone / salmeterol: inhalation aerosol liquid, inhalation aerosol powder, inhalation disk

-Check with your doctor immediately if any of the following side effects occur while taking fluticasone / salmeterol:More common
+You should check with your doctor immediately if any of these side effects occur when taking fluticasone / salmeterol:More common